 Innovative Solutions, Traditional Services Along!

-According to the renowned research analyst firm Gartner, the rise in cloud services, expansion of industrialized services and a decline in traditional Data Center Outsourcing (DCO) are leading to the increased adoption of hybrid infrastructure services across IT firms.
+According to the renowned research analyst firm Gartner, the rise of cloud services, expansion of industrialized services and a decline in traditional Data Center Outsourcing (DCO) are leading to the increased adoption of hybrid infrastructure services across IT firms.

-With the changing trends of hosting, cloud and legacy services, Gartner predicts 90 percent of firms to go for deployment of hybrid infrastructure management solutions by 2020.
+With the changing trends of hosting, cloud and legacy services, Gartner predicts 90 percent of firms to go for deployment of hybrid IT infrastructure management solutions by 2020.